Close up of a human eye and eyelashes stylised with a digitised appearance in duotone colours of red and black

 Frequently asked questions

-Your ticket gives you access for 60 minutes.
-This gives you plenty of time to experience all the artworks in the Collection.
+Your ticket gives you access for 60 minutes from the start of your booked session - this will give you plenty of time to experience all the artworks in the Collection.

 Yes, in the welcome area of the Undershed there are spaces to leave your belongings while you are inside the exhibition.
 A Gallery Assistant will be in this area at all times.